-User Experience Design became a huge trend in the Interactive Industry.
+User Experience Design has become a huge trend in the Interactive Industry.
 Working as a UX designer, UX manager and finally creating UXPin – I soaked up the design field.
 Even so, this UX revolution came to me as a surprise.

 Time for UX Design